seratch/slack-bolt-extensions/packages/bolt-koa/README.md

 ##### Create a new Slack app at api.slack.com/apps

-You can use the following App Manifest configuration for setting up a new app!
+The next step is to create a new Slack app configuration.
+You can use the following App Manifest configuration data for it.

 ```yaml
 display_information: